Illustration showing sub-floor with concrete stumps, timber bearers, and wall cracks from stump movement

 What are the signs of sinking floor stumps?

-How to fix sinking stumps
+How to fix sinking floor stumps

 Non-Invasive.
 Laser-Monitored.
 Guaranteed.